hkayann/THE_ECCG/README.md

 # THE_ECCG
-The repository of The Edge to Cloud Code Generator
+This is the repository of The Edge to Cloud Code Generator (ECCG).

+## The ECCG is a web application that generates ready to use code/guide for designing IoT applications mainly designed for data scientists.

 ### The ECCG is tested with the following hardware: